MeerMusik/LinuxScripts/README.md

 Make sure to edit the Files and fix the Paths to fit your Desktop Environment and your Username.
 After that, place them in '/home/[your username]/.local/share/applications/'.

-I am NOT providing the PNG File for the Icon: It should automatically copied when using 'Install theide.desktop'.
+I am NOT providing the PNG File for the Icon: It should automatically get copied when using 'Install theide.desktop'.
 If this does not work for you, you have to copy the File manually into the correct Directory.

 Ultimate++ .desktop Files:
 1. 64-Bit IDE - 32-Bit Paths: [TheIDE_32BitPaths.desktop](UPP/Extras/TheIDE_32BitPaths.desktop)